engrit-illinois/Get-AppSupersedence/README.md

 ### -Computer
 Required if not using `-AppNames`, `-TS`, or `-Collection`.
 A string representing the name of a device object.
-All application deployments to the given device will have their supersedence polled.
+Supersedence will be polled from the application of each application deployment to the given device.
 Aliases: `-Device`, `-Resource`

+### -Collection
+Required if not using `-Computer`, `-AppNames` or `-TS`.
+A string representing the name of a collection.
+Supersedence will be polled from the application of seach application deployment to the given collection.

 ### -AppNames
 Required if not using `-Computer`, `-TS` or `-Collection`.
-An array of strings representing the names of the applications for which to poll supersedence.
+An array of strings representing the LocalizedDisplayNames of one or more applications.
+Supersedence will be polled from each given application.
 Aliases: `-Apps`, `-Applications`

 ### -TS
 Required if not using `-Computer`, `-AppNames` or `-Collection`.
-A string representing the name of a TS from which app references will be pulled.
+A string representing the name of a task sequence.
+Supersedence will be polled from the application of app reference in the given TS.
 Aliases: `-TaskSequence`

-### -Collection
-Required if not using `-Computer`, `-AppNames` or `-TS`.
-A string representing the name of a collection from which app deployments will be pulled.

 ### -Log
 Optional.